Miami Valley bars, restaurants preparing for crowds ahead of Bengals game

 The excitement can also be felt at Brixx Ice Co. in Downtown Dayton.

-“We can’t wait and we’re really happy to part of it and the energy it has created around it is just awesome,” Chris Bhai, the General Manager at Brixx Ice Co., said.
+“We can’t wait and we’re really happy to part of it and the energy it has created around it is just awesome,” Chris Bhai, general manager at Brixx Ice Co., said.

 “We’re bringing in a couple extra servers just to have a full staff and ready for everybody.
 We want to make sure the people who want to distance can still distance.
 And we’re going to have it on all the TVs, so we’re excited,” Bhai said.